Skip to main content

 Which AI writing models can Turnitin’s technology detect?

-The first iteration of Turnitin’s AI writing detection capabilities have been trained to detect models including GPT-3, GPT-3.5, and variants.
-Our technology can also detect other AI writing tools that are based on these models such as ChatGPT.
-We’ve completed our testing of GPT-4 (ChatGPT Plus), and the result is that our solution will detect text generated by GPT-4 most of the time.
-We plan to expand our detection capabilities to other models in the future.
+The first iteration of Turnitin’s AI writing detection capabilities was trained to detect models including GPT-3, GPT-3.5, and variants.
+Our technology can also detect other AI writing tools that are based on these models, such as ChatGPT.
+Since launch, we’ve further expanded our detection capabilities to include GPT-4 (ChatGPT Plus), GPT-4o, GPT-5, GPT-5-mini, GPT-5-nano, GPT-5.1, GPT-5.2, GPT-5.2-pro, Gemini (Pro), Gemini-2.5-pro, Gemini 2.5 Flash, Gemini-3-flash-preview, Gemini-3-pro-preview, Claude Sonnet-4.5, LLaMA and tools based on these LLMs as well.
+We will continue to expand our detection capabilities to other models in the future.

 Which model is Turnitin’s AI detection model based on?

-Our model is based on an open-source foundation model from the Huggingface company.
+Our model is based on an open-source foundation model available from Hugging Face.
 We undertook multiple rounds of carefully calibrated retraining, evaluation and fine-tuning.
-What we must emphasize really is that the unique power of our model arises from the carefully curated data we've used to train the model, leveraging our 20+ years of expertise in authentic student writing, along with the technology developed by us to extract the maximum predictive power from the model trained on that data.
+What we must emphasize is that the unique power of our model comes from the carefully curated data used to train it, drawing on more than 25 years of expertise in authentic student writing, combined with our proprietary technology designed to fully leverage that data.
 In training our model, we focused on minimizing false positives while maximizing accuracy for the latest generation of LLMs ensuring that we help educators uphold academic integrity while protecting the interests of students.

 How will Turnitin be future-proofing for advanced versions of GPT and other large language models yet to emerge?

-We recognize that Large Language Models (LLMs) are rapidly expanding and evolving, and we are already hard at work building detection systems for additional LLMs.
-Our focus initially has been on building and releasing an AI writing detector for GPT-3 and GPT-3.5, and other writing tools based on these models, such as ChatGPT.
-Since then, we’ve expanded our detection capabilities to include GPT-4, GPT-4o, Gemini (Pro) and LLaMA.
+We recognize that Large Language Models (LLMs) are rapidly expanding and evolving, and we are continuously updating our model to detect these additional LLMs.
+Our focus initially was on building and releasing an AI writing detector for GPT-3 and GPT-3.5, and other writing tools based on these models, such as ChatGPT.
+Since then, we’ve expanded our detection capabilities to include GPT-4 (ChatGPT Plus), GPT-4o, GPT-5, GPT-5-mini, GPT-5-nano, GPT-5.1, GPT-5.2, GPT-5.2-pro, Gemini (Pro), Gemini-2.5-pro, Gemini 2.5 Flash, Gemini-3-flash-preview, Gemini-3-pro-preview, Claude Sonnet-4.5, LLaMA.
+Additionally, we have released capabilities to detect likely AI-generated content that may have been modified by bypassers and paraphrasers.

 Will the AI percentage change over time as the detector and the models it is detecting evolve?